Recommended tire pressure for Dodge Charger

 If your Dodge Charger is equipped with tire pressure monitoring system (TPMS), pay attention to low tire pressure warning light being on.
 Ensure your tire pressure sensors are working properly to stay alert and enjoy a safe ride.
 If your tire pressure warning light is on, check front and rear tires to make sure they are properly inflated.

-What is the recommended tire pressure for my Dodge Charger?
+What is the recommended tire pressure for Dodge Charger?

 Recommended tire pressure for Dodge Charger is determined by the manufacturer based on your vehicle's characteristics and original equipment tire sizes.
 Find your Dodge Charger year to get recommended tire inflation for Dodge Charger tires.

-How do I find my recommended tire pressure setting for my Dodge Charger?
+How do I find recommended tire pressure setting for Dodge Charger?
 What is correct Dodge Charger tire pressure?

 You can find your Dodge Charger recommended tire pressure in Dodge Charger owner's manual, on sticker attached to the driver's door jam, inside glove box compartment or fuel door.
 Recommended tire inflation for Dodge Charger will be listed in psi, bar or kPa.